andrewM202/Website-Template/README.md

 - Night mode / day mode button
 - Used CSS Grid and Flexbox
 - Media queries used for different sized devices
+- JavaScript also used for enhanced functionality in country example card

 <img width="1403" alt="Screen Shot 2021-02-21 at 9 36 40 PM" src="https://user-images.githubusercontent.com/70407217/108650163-e9b30880-748c-11eb-88e5-ad3172a8f3b7.png">